Is there a cost to have a designer meet with me initially?

-- As Hall Landscape Design designers, we are on your team and will be working with you with and your budget to make sure your yard doesn’t end up being a fantasy with no chance of getting installed.
-We will do changes to the design, if needed, to adjust items to less costing materials to help keep you on your budget.
+- As Hall Landscape Design designers, we are on your team and will be working with you and your budget to make sure your yard doesn’t end up being a fantasy with no chance of getting installed.
+We will do minor changes to the design and wording, if needed, to adjust items to less costing materials to help keep you on your budget.
 NOTE: Keep in mind that if there are major changes in the design process, the cost needs to be assessed by the designer.

 How much is the designer involved after the design process?

 This falls in the Additional Design Modification (ADM) category.
 We are definitely available to oversee the installation of your project.
-A site visits and/or consultations with the contractor, upon your agreed request as per the contract ADM, is great to ensure your yard will truly meet the vision developed in the plan.
-Our ADM fees for consultation, coordination, or onsite work (such as plant placement) is set individually and agreed upon by you and your designer.
+Site visits and/or consultations with the contractor, upon your agreed request as per the contract ADM, is great to ensure your yard will truly meet the vision developed in the plan.
+Our ADM fees for consultation, coordination, or onsite work (such as plant placement) is contracted and set individually, and agreed upon by you and your designer.
 Please note that we are not able to do any labor beyond plant placement prior to them being planted by you or your contractor.

 Since we want a pool in our yard, should we contact a pool company first to do this?